opendatahub-io/opendatahub.io/pages/docs/introduction.md

 permalink: /docs
 ---

 [Open Data Hub (ODH)]({{ '/' | prepend: site.baseurl }}) is an open source project based on [Kubeflow](https://kubeflow.org/) that provides open source AI tools for running large and distributed AI workloads on OpenShift Container Platform.
-Currently, the Open Data Hub project provides open source tools for data storage, distributed AI and Machine Learning (ML) workflows, Jupyter Notebook development environment and monitoring.
+Currently, the Open Data Hub project provides open source tools for data storage, distributed AI and Machine Learning (ML) workflows, Jupyter Notebook development environment, and monitoring.
 The Open Data Hub project [roadmap]({{ '/docs/roadmap/future.html' | prepend: site.baseurl }}) offers a view on new tools and integration the project developers are planning to add.

-Open Data Hub includes several open source components, which can be individially enabled.
+Open Data Hub includes several open source components, which can be individually enabled.
 They include:
 - Apache Airflow
 - Apache Kafka
 - Apache Spark